Ravenpsycho/Samsung_Analysis/README.md

 After that, it will reduce the number of variables, keeping only the ones
 containing either "mean()" or "std()" in their names (respectively means and
-standard deviations) THE FACT THAT COLUMNS CONTAINING MeanFreq() IS DELIBERATE,
+standard deviations) THE FACT THAT COLUMNS CONTAINING MeanFreq() ARE OMMITED
-since it can lead to confusion and was not requested in the assignment.
+IS DELIBERATE, since it can lead to confusion and was not requested in the assignment.

 This makes the variables number drop from 561 to 66 (plus 2 for the subject and
 activity).